wmkouw/covshift-skewness/README.md

 "Effects of sampling skewness of the importance-weighted risk estimator on model selection."

-to be published in the proceedings of the International Conference in Pattern Recognition, 2018.
+which is published in the proceedings of the International Conference in Pattern Recognition, 2018 ([pdf](https://ieeexplore.ieee.org/document/8546186)/[preprint](https://arxiv.org/abs/1804.07344)).

 ## Usage